iacoped/coped-designermap/README.md

 - how to handle cases where it is impossible to split a group on all zoom levels meaning some info is never viewable
 - proper documentation (docstrings, etc.)
 - replace custom-made functionality that Leaflet already has built in (distance between two points, etc.)?
-- implement RNG with seed so split markers always show up in the same place
 - 2 space indents (JS convention)
 - explain what the marker clustering algorithm is doing in the comments
 - more robust system for fallback map tile providers